Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Kotara has a higher income level than the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Kotara was $58,021 and the average income stood at $73,239.
-This compares with figures for Rest of NSW of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since June 2023, current estimates would be approximately $63,162 (median) and $79,728 (average) as of September 2025.
-Census data from 2021 shows household, family and personal incomes in Kotara cluster around the 70th percentile nationally.
-The income bracket of $1,500 - 2,999 dominates with 31.9% of residents (1,350 people), aligning with regional levels where this cohort represents 29.9%.
-Economic strength is evident through 31.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 15.0% of income while strong earnings rank residents within the 72nd percentile for disposable income.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Kotara had a higher income level than average nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Kotara was $58,021 and the average income stood at $73,239, compared to figures for Rest of NSW's of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $63,162 (median) and $79,728 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Kotara cluster around the 70th percentile nationally.
+Income brackets indicate that the $1,500 - $2,999 bracket dominates with 31.9% of residents (1,358 people), aligning with regional levels where this cohort likewise represents 29.9%.
+Economic strength emerges through 31.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 15.0% of income while strong earnings rank residents within the 72nd percentile for disposable income and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income